UDx

 You can reuse a UDx several times.
 A function always returns a value explicitly by specifying an expression.
 It is a good choice to calculate and return a value.
 You can use UDFs to extend built-in functions or to encapsulate calculations that are standard for your organization.
 UDFs you create can be called in a way similar to built-in functions.

-In the present OTCAD release, you write a UDF’s logic (it's handler) – in python.
+You write a UDF’s logic (it's handler) – in python, C++, or java.

 About UDx

 You can view and manage UDx.
 After logging in to OTCAD, the home page appears.
 Select the More options button and UDx.
-The User-defined extensions page appears with the Functions and UDx jobs tabs.
+The User-defined extensions page appears with the Functions and UDx libraries tabs.

 - Schema name - The name of the schema.